arielm/Unicode/Projects/BIDI/README.md

 **Features**

 Script and language itemization taking place together with BIDI.
-The 3 first lines are described in detail in the [ScriptDetector](https://github.com/arielm/Unicode/tree/master/Projects/ScriptDetector) project.
-The 7 last lines are described in detail in the [SimpleBIDI](https://github.com/arielm/Unicode/tree/master/Projects/SimpleBIDI) project.
+The 3 first lines of text in the screenshot below are described in detail in our [ScriptDetector project](https://github.com/arielm/Unicode/tree/master/Projects/ScriptDetector).
+The 7 last lines are described in our [SimpleBIDI project](https://github.com/arielm/Unicode/tree/master/Projects/SimpleBIDI).

 ![Screenshot](screenshot.png)